jilanbshk/S3_Sanity_Check/README.md

 ##Purpose

-- Helps you to confirm that given bucket is publickly accessible.
+- When everything falls apart `s3sanity` helps you confirm that given bucket is not publicly accessible.
+- Helps you find readable bucket on Amazon-S3.

 ## How it works
-- s3sanity.exe tries to read given bucket for Amazon-S3.
+- s3sanity.exe tries to read given bucket from Amazon-S3.
-- Prints success message if bucket is publicly accessible (readable).
+- Prints `success` message if bucket is publicly accessible (readable).
-- Prints error message if bucket does not exists or not readable.
+- Prints `error` message if bucket does not exists or not readable.
 - It will not elaborate why read try faied.

 ##Audience

-Database/ETL developers, Data Integrators, Data Engineers, Business Analysts, AWS Developers, DevOps,
+Database/ETL developers, Data Integrators, Data Engineers, Business Analysts, AWS Developers, DevOps

 ##Designated Environment
 Pre-Prod (UAT/QA/DEV)